Homemade Italian Salsa Verde (5-Minutes!)

 This classic recipe for homemade Italian salsa verde adds healthy flavor to just about any dish.
-Made with olive oil, fresh herbs, anchovies, Dijon mustard and capers, it’s bright, tangy and so good for you thanks to heart-healthy omega 3’s and tons of Vitamin C and K.
+Made with olive oil, fresh herbs, anchovies, Dijon mustard and capers, it’s bright and tangy, thick and delicious.

 By now it is no secret that I’m a super fan of green sauce.

 And don’t even get me started on pesto.
 Oh, how I love thee.
 Pesto is the perfect dressing for roasted veggies, the ideal sauce for gluten-free pasta, the best way to spice up a classic corn and tomato salad.

 Clearly, I love green sauce.
 I would marry green sauce if that kind of thing were allowed.

 Green sauce is truly one of the secrets to eating healthfully AND deliciously.
 You will never miss heavy cream or cheese or sugar once you start cooking with green sauce.

 There is so much flavor when you add green sauces to your plate, and even better, there is so much nutrition.

 Hence why I’m constantly experimenting with new green sauce recipes here on Root + Revel.
 And today I’ve got a new one for you.

 If you love tangy pickles and capers, or garnishing your plates with fresh basil and parsley, or slathering your sandwiches with Dijon mustard, then you are going to LOVE this sauce.